calvinolang/coding4peace/README.md

 <img src="http://3.bp.blogspot.com/-O91YlyJgieA/UIx5LHgVC1I/AAAAAAAAB4s/TH9i_5Y59GU/s1600/smalltalk.png"  width="210" height="210">

 # Summary
 This project defines a course, coderdojo-like, for young Ukrainian refugees.
 It describes the content of the course, the hardware and software requisites as well as the logistics ones.
 Finally it summarizes the content of the lessons.
+See Coding4Peace.pdf for more details.
 # Description of the course
 Coding4Peace is a 4 lessons coderdojo course about coding mobile apps.
 CoderDojo is a global volunteer-led community of free programming workshops for young people between 7 and 17. https://coderdojo.com/.